-Use this screen to remotely turn on a device on the LAN network.
-To use this feature, the remote device must also support Wake On LAN.
+Wake on LAN (WoL) allows you to remotely turn on a device on the network, such as a computer, storage device or media server.
+To use this feature the remote hardware (for example the network adapter on a computer) must support Wake On LAN using the "Magic Packet" method.